primary-idtech/copilot-telemetry-collector/README.md

 [Github Copilot Business](https://github.com/features/copilot) and store them in a log file.

-It allows users to monitor and analyze the telemetry data generated by Copilot Business, which can be useful for debugging and optimization.

 ## Usage

 To use the Copilot Telemetry Collector, follow these steps: